laisfrigerio/you-dont-need-jquery/README.md

 ### 2. Select something within a parent

-This example is similar with above: select element throught a parent:
+This example is similar to the one above: with an additional selection throught a parent element:

 ```js
   // jQuery